trimtechnologies/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-this repository contains the data and code for the sentiment analysis and topic modeling of tweets about ChatGPT cybersecurity.
+This repository contains the data and code for the sentiment analysis and topic modeling of tweets about ChatGPT cybersecurity.
+The project aims to analyze the sentiments of ChatGPT users in the field of cybersecurity.
+Two sentiment models including the VADER and roBERTa are explored in the project.
+We extracted relevant topics that aim to help us understand the sentiments using the ``LDA`` model.